JMU OFFICE OF FINANCIAL AID & SCHOLARSHIPS

 The minimum wage for the state of Virginia is $7.25.
 This is also the federal minimum wage.

 A student can have several on campus jobs, but between all of these positions, the student cannot exceed 20 hours per week.
 This policy is in place to reinforce “academic first” for student employees.
 For international students, it is a federal regulation and exceeding the 20-hour maximum could result in deportation.

 Please go to www.jmu.edu/scholarships to view Frequently Asked Questions regarding scholarships.

 A Federal Perkins Loan has a fixed interest rate of 5%.
 Repayment does not begin until nine months after you graduate, leave school or drop below half-time status.
 In contrast, interest on the Direct Loan repayment does not begin until six months after you leave school or drop below half-time status.

-The interest rate for all Direct Loans is set on an award year basis.
+The interest rate for Direct Loans is set on an award year basis.
 The award year is July 1st – June 30th.
+The rate on all new loans is subject to change the following July 1st.
 All loans disbursed during this period carry that rate, which is fixed over the life of the loan.
-For example, an undergraduate Subsidized and/or Unsubsidized Direct Loan disbursed July 1, 2013 – June 30, 2014 will have a fixed interest rate of 3.86%.
-The rate on all new loans is subject to change the following July 1st.
-Refer to www.jmu.edu/finaid for the current interest rate.
+For example:

 Each year you receive a Perkins Loan, you must complete a “Right and Responsibilities” statement and “Entrance Questionnaire.”
 Each form must have your original signature.
 Before we release your loan, the University Business Office will contact you to complete a promissory note.
 These funds are limited; therefore applying early will increase the probability of a Perkins Loan offer.
 For information, review the Perkins Loan fact sheet at the following URL: www.jmu.edu/finaid/aidprog.shtml.